AnmolTomer/webdev_responsive/README.md

 10. **Landing Page for E-Learning Agency**: Landing page includes CSS animations, nav bar, about us section with videos, pricing cards which uses slider.js followed by Contact card and footer.

-11. **Clone of PayPal Landing Page**: UI of the website created along with login and sign up.
+11. **Clone of PayPal Landing Page**: UI of the website created along with login and sign up page.

 - All the sites will be responsive, so a lot will be learnt about CSS Media Queries.